steveoni/v4/content/projects/CustomerCare.md

 showInProjects: true
 ---

-This article show how to build end-end product from data gathering, cleaning , training and deploying the model.
+This article shows how to build end-end product from data gathering, cleaning , training and deploying the model.
 It shows how to use Deep learning in financial institute to solve customer service response rate